About driver licences

 - be at least 16½ years of age, and

 - have held your learner licence for at least six months.

 How do I apply for a restricted licence?

 To get your restricted licence you need to pass the restricted licence practical driving test.

-To book your restricted licence practical driving test you must either:
+To book your restricted licence practical driving test you must: